-I was not your traditional medical school student.
-I was in my early 30s during medical school.
-(My classmates referred to me as “Nana”.)
-I worked as a Registered Dietitian for several years prior to attending medical school.
-I have always felt, and still do, that our lifestyle choices play a huge role in our overall health.
-Inflammatory diets devoid of nutrients, too little or too much physical activity, chronic stress, lack of sleep, exposures to chemicals, etc. are major contributors to chronic disease.
-Unfortunately, these things were barely covered and outright neglected during my medical school education and residency training.
+I started my journey in healthcare as a Registered Dietitian for several years prior to attending medical school.
+I always knew that lifestyle choices and our environment play huge roles in our overall health.
+Inflammatory diets devoid of nutrients, too little or too much physical activity, chronic stress, lack of sleep, high toxin burdens, etc. were major contributors to chronic disease.
+Unfortunately, these things were barely covered, and outright neglected, during my medical school education and residency training.

 Much of my education and training focused on using pharmaceuticals and procedures to treat symptoms.
-While treating symptoms is necessary and much appreciated by patients, what’s more important is treating the underlying root causes that are causing those symptoms.
+While treating symptoms is necessary and much appreciated by patients, what’s more important is treating the underlying root causes that are contributing to those symptoms.
 The conventional medicine approach does a very poor job of uncovering and addressing root causes of disease.
 As many of you know and have experienced, a typical visit is around 10-15 minutes and usually ends with the doctor handing the patient a prescription to treat a symptom.
 Then, new symptoms typically develop as a side effect of the prescription pharmaceutical

 My family doctor did all he could before referring me to GI specialists, neurologists, physical therapists, dermatologists, and psychiatrists.
-After colonoscopies, EGDs, EMGs, CT scans, MRIs, numerous lab panels, and multiple medications I still did not have any answers or relief.
+After colonoscopies, EGDs, EMGs, CT scans, MRIs, numerous lab panels, and multiple medications, I still did not have any answers or relief.
 None of the pharmaceuticals helped, and many made me feel worse.
 I felt hopeless and crazy.
-So, after a failed defagram test (just so you know, this test involves sitting on a “toilet” in front of about 3 other people while they take x-rays of you pooping contrast material–embarrassing!) my colorectal surgeon and I decided that it was time to “fix” my colon.
+So, after a failed defagram test (I would not wish this test on my worst enemy), my colorectal surgeon and I decided that it was time to “fix” my colon.
 I just could not entertain the idea of having to endure a life of constant abdominal pain, bloating, and constipation.

-I had a wonderful surgeon.
-His care was superb, and I healed quickly.
-He removed all but 18 inches of my colon.
-Well, that cured the horrible constipation I had been dealing with for 10 years but the constipation was replaced with chronic diarrhea.
+So, I had all but 18 inches of my colon removed.
+Well, that cured the horrible constipation I had been dealing with for 10 years, but the constipation was replaced with chronic diarrhea.
 I should have bought stock in Charmin.
 Not only was diarrhea an issue, my other problems remained and new problems developed.
 My fatigue was requiring me to take naps everyday.
-I couldn’t sleep at night because of my restless legs.
+My Restless Leg Syndrome worsened.
 I was still having neuropathy in my feet and hands.
-My depression was worse and I began having anxiety attacks.
-How could I help my patients when I couldn’t even help myself?
+My depression was worse, and I began having anxiety attacks.

 I found myself in a state of despair…until I was introduced to Dr. Bette Bischoff, a certified Functional Medicine doctor.
-Functional Medicine?
-What the heck is that?
-After one of the most interesting conversations about the microbiome and immune system I dove head first into this Functional Medicine stuff.
+After one of the most interesting conversations about the GI microbiome and immune system, I dove head first into Functional Medicine.
 I had to know more!
 I signed up for my first IFM module and heard things I had never heard before.
 How was this not mentioned in medical school?!
-After quickly realizing that this, indeed, was not quackery, I signed up for as many modules as I could.

-I am happy to say that I am now “cured”.
-The root cause of my problems was a very unhappy microbiome—major dysbiosis and likely small intestinal bacterial overgrowth.
+I am happy to say that I am now “cured.”
+The root cause of my problems was a very unhappy microbiome—major dysbiosis and “leaky gut.”
 I discovered that I had intolerances to wheat, whey, and eggs.
 And those Diet Cokes weren’t helping either.
-I made sure I got rid of toxic exposures (I also had elevated mercury levels).
+I made sure I got rid of toxic exposures–I discovered I had elevated mercury levels.
 A regular sleep schedule became a top priority.
 This was something very new to me.
-Doctor’s don’t have the best sleep schedules.
-Once I addressed my diet, stress, sleep, over-exercising, and toxin exposures and began an intensive gut healing program my symptoms quickly resolved.
+Once I addressed my diet, stress, sleep, and toxin exposures and began an intensive gut healing program, my symptoms quickly resolved.

 Was this for real?
 Was this going to last?
 Was it really that simple?